shamimbdpro/unlimited-theme-addons/readme.txt

+### **Why this plugin is SEO friendly**
+Unlimited Theme Addons is an SEO friendly plugin.
+We don't reload extra resources while using Elementor Widget.
+You can simply enable/disable widgets from Dashboard > Theme Option.
+CSS and JS will be loaded depending on what Widget are you using on your Website.

 ### **About the Author**

 Unlimited Theme Addons is the newest creation to the product line up of [CodePopular](https://codepopular.com/), it has already managed to win the hearts of its users with a staggering 5-star rating.
 The plugin is coded in a structured way so you don't require any major coding know-how and is completely cross-browser compatible with mobile responsive features.
 You can get the largest number of addon styles for free here.